Chapter 5: Personnel05:09:00 Northeast State Community College Employee Disciplinary Procedures

 To facilitate a productive and harmonious working environment, NeSCC employees are expected to follow all established departmental, College and Tennessee Board of Regents’ (TBR) policies and procedures.
 Employees are also expected to achieve and maintain standards of conduct, behavior, attendance and job performance consistent with the requirements of their position.
 In the event that disciplinary action must be taken against an employee for misconduct or poor performance, the College provides these Disciplinary Procedures to ensure prompt, consistent and fair treatment of all employees.

 These procedures apply to all employed by NeSCC.

-The Tennessee Board of Regents has delegated to the President or his/her designee the authority to terminate employment, demote and transfer all personnel within the scope of TBR Policy 5.01.00.00.
+The Tennessee Board of Regents has delegated to the President or their designee the authority to terminate employment, demote and transfer all personnel within the scope of TBR Policy 5.01.00.00.
 No supervisor has the authority to suspend, demote or terminate employment of an employee without contacting the Human Resource Office and obtaining approval from the President or delegated party.

 No supervisor has the authority to place an employee on probation without prior consultations and approvals from supervisory chain of command, the respective Vice President, and the Director of Human Resources.

 Supervisors must contact the Human Resources Office pertaining to disciplinary situations and procedures.